 After arriving at a camel camp, we had to bring all our belonging with us and attach it to our fluffy vehicle.
 As I wasn’t aware of that I ended up packing all my stuff into plastic bags which made me look like I went shopping on a camel.
 Quite ridiculous.

 An hour more of camel riding and we reached our camp for the night.
-There was not much going on apart from chip-chat conversations with locals, although I was very happy to get a chance to play with 3-weeks old kittens.
+There was not much going on apart from chit-chat conversations with locals, although I was very happy to get a chance to play with 3-weeks old kittens.
 An evening was spent eating chicken tagine, listening to our guides play Berber music and playing with some desert kittens that I ended up finding in the main tent.

 The tents were extremely basic and freezing at night.
 I ended up sleeping in my clothes, covered with a blanket, but the sand still got inside it.
 I tried to see the stars at night, but as the camp isn’t located too far from towns I didn’t get to see any.